 - Don’t skimp on sleep.
 Loss of sleep is one of the biggest stressors your body can face.
 Striving for 7-9 hours of quality sleep each and every night will keep your stress response in check and promote healthy hormonal balance.
 Nothing is important enough to make skipping sleep a good choice.

 - Take care of gut problems.
 Leaky gut syndrome or dysbiosis are both strong contributing factors to the development of adrenal fatigue and dysfunctional stress response.
 If you don’t heal these issues first, you will have a hard time healing.
 And without healing, it’s hard to achieve the balanced hormone levels you need to feel your best.

 - Be sure you are getting the nutrients your body needs.
 Like with poor gut health, nutrient deficiencies can make it difficult, at best, to recover from adrenal fatigue.
 Work with your practitioner to determine which nutrients you may be lacking, and the best supplements to replenish your supply.
 Vitamins B5 and B6, C, D and magnesium are all crucial components in DHEA production and hormonal balance.

 - Explore how medication might be impacting your hormones.
-Work with your health care practitioner to determine whether your prescription medications are impacting adrenal function and hormonal balance.
-You shouldn’t stop taking medications without discussing the pros and cons of each, but it’s certainly worth looking at!
+Prescription medications can really impact adrenal function and hormonal balance.
+While you shouldn’t stop taking medications without discussing the pros and cons of each with a trusted health care provider, it’s certainly worth looking at!

 - Healthy fats are important.
 Contrary to popular belief, fat is not the enemy.
 In fact, healthy fats like avocado, nuts, seeds, coconut oil or olive oil allow your body to produce the cholesterol (also not the enemy) which your body needs to make DHEA.
 If you find it hard to consume enough of these healthy fats, consider a high-quality Omega 3 fish oil supplement.